DusteDdk/debugRepl/README.md

 Repl commands
 =============
+.help - Shows what commands there are, any command with no parameter will show its own help text.

-.fp is for interacting with fProxies created with fProx() .sp is for interacting with sPois created with sPoi()
+.fp is for interacting with function proxies (created with fProx) .sp is for interacting with sPointOfInterests (created with sPoi) .x shows the summary of cap()tured values and where they were registered from.

-.poi is for interacting with POIs created with addPoi() .track and .prox is for interacting with the pois marked (function)
+.str NAME stringifies stuff in the local (debugRepl module) context

+Available with wsClient:
-.str NAME stringifies the value of the name (function source code, object json, whatever) .from SRC DST is only available when using the wsClient, it reads the value of SRC, sends it wsClient which writes it as a file on the local filesystem and watches that files for changes, when the file changes, it sends it back to the debugRepl which evaluates it and sets DST to be its value.
+.from SRC DST reads the value of SRC, sends it wsClient which writes it as a file on the local filesystem and watches that files for changes, when the file changes, it sends it back to the debugRepl which evaluates it and sets DST to be its value.
+.edit NAME INJECTOR - Extracts the variable NAME from ctx, sends to file, and evaluates back onto NAME inside context on file change.
+.fp edit NAME

 It's late
 =========